jessicarush/react-notes/notes.md

 TODO...

-### If building a flask backend and react frontent, how are these two seemingly independent things deployed/served?
+### If building a flask backend and react frontend, how are these two seemingly independent things deployed/served?

 What is the actual nginx setup?
 Do the two get to use the same domain name?
 What does the proxy line in the package.json have to say?
 Is it just that they're running on different ports?
 So nginx would serve the frontend port and the package.json proxy would point to the backend port?